Natural source: polygnum cuspidatum

-SEA's trans-resveratrol is the most bio active form available.
+Trans-resveratrol is the most bio active form available.
 Resveratol is a potent antioxidant which inhibits angiogenesis and carcinogenesis, is antiviral against herpes, and has phytoestrogen activity.
 SEA's trans resveratrol is isolated from the root of polygnum cuspidatum.
-Trans resveratrol is the most bio active form of resveratrol.

 Resveratrol has been shown to exert some anti-inflammatory effect on cells in culture, either inhibiting the production of PGE-2, cytokines, chemokines, adhesion molecules, or other molecules involved in the inflammatory process.
 Topical application of resveratrol has been found to significantly inhibit UVB-mediated induction of COX-2 and ODC enzyme activities and protein expression of ODC, which are well established markers for tumor promotion.
 Resveratrol further seems to inhibit the UVB-mediated increase of lipid peroxidation, a marker of oxidative stress.